Baháʼí Faith and gender equality: Táhirih

 Táhirih was an influential poet and follower of the Bábí faith, the predecessor to the Baháʼí Faith, and often mentioned in Baháʼí literature as an example of courage in the struggle for women's rights.
+She is often referred to as "the first woman suffrage martyr".
+Táhirih was the seventeenth disciple or "Letter of the Living" of the Báb.
 While the writings of Táhirih do not address the issue of women's rights precisely, Táhirih experienced the Báb's revelation as liberating, and broke with Islamic practices that were expected of women, such as appearing in public without a veil at the Conference of Badasht.
 Her actions which were out of norm caused controversy in the community and some saw her as scandalous or unchaste.
 To combat the attitudes of the community against Táhirih, the Báb gave her the title Táhirih, meaning the "pure."
+In mid-1852 she was executed in secret on account of her Bábí faith and her unveiling.
 An unverified quote has been attributed to Táhirih by ʻAbdu'l-Bahá about her final utterance in 1852: "You can kill me as soon as you like, but you cannot stop the emancipation of women."
 According to some scholars this quote is "perhaps apocryphal".